 Active Duty Military Education Benefits

 Friends University’s dedicated and experienced staff understands the many challenges facing today’s military members and their families.
 Whether you are preparing for a civilian career, seeking to advance your military rank or professional development, we offer several degree programs that are needed for most occupational specialties.
+All active duty military, members of the National Guard and Reserve and their spouses qualify for a discounted military tuition rate of $250 per credit hour.

 Transfer your Community College of the Air Force (CCAF) Degree